-Inclusive: 79 percent students of color and 155 countries represented.
+Inclusive: 154 countries represented.

-Gender of credit students: 54 percent female and 46 percent male.
+Gender of credit students: 53% female, 46% male, .3% unknown.

-Part-time credit students: 66 percent attend part time-many have jobs and family responsibilities.
-Serving students from Whitman to Wheaton: Every high school sends graduates to MC-49 percent of Montgomery County Public School (MCPS) graduates who stay in state for college attend MC.
+Part-time credit students: 66% attend part time-many have jobs and family responsibilities.

+Serving all students: Every MCPS high school sends graduates to MC, as well as private and home-schooled.

-Federal Pell Grant Recipients: 24 percent of students, with an average household income of \$27,238.
-DREAMers: 648 enrolled in FY22, which reflects a long history of welcoming marginalized populations.
-First-generation: Many are the first in their family to attend college.
+Federal Pell Grant Recipients: 21% of students, with an average household income of \$28,052.

+DREAMers/Undocumented: 524 enrolled in FY23 reflecting a long history of welcoming and supporting all.

+First-generation: Many students are the first in their family to attend college.

-Early College: 462 high school students have earned a degree and a high school diploma at the same time.
-Students seek a baccalaureate degree: 4,500 students transferred last year.
+Early College: 700 degrees and high school diplomas earned simultaneously since 2018.

+Students seek a baccalaureate degree: 3,386 students transferred last year.

-Popular transfer choices: 533 different transfer institutions and locations, including the University of Maryland, College Park; the University of Maryland, Baltimore County; Georgia Tech, MIT, and The Universities at Shady Grove.
+Popular transfer choices: 483 different transfer institutions and locations, including the University of Maryland, College Park; the University of Maryland, Baltimore County; Towson, Howard, Georgetown, and The Universities at Shady Grove.